Stanford Student Research

 Medical Student

 Maechi Uzosike is currently a medical student at Stanford.
-He is from the Midwest (Cincinnati, Ohio), but went to school at Princeton for undergrad.
 Prior to medical school he did research on sickle cell disease at Johns Hopkins and also field research on velvet geckos at the University of Technology Sydney in Australia.
 With the Pediatric Orthopedics department, he is working on a wide array of projects from understanding physician decision making, to using big data to understand trends in treatments of fractures, and has a particular interest in understanding more on how and why we as providers make decisions.
-Outside of research in the department, he takes hiphop classes to keep up with dance, and is involved in SNMA (Student National Medical Association), and enjoys just relaxing with friends.

 Mohammed Shaheen